The straits of a nation — Nigeria Today

 The straits of a nation

-By Hope Eghagha Some tumultuous events in the last weeks and months have showed that the nation is indeed in dire straits.
+Some tumultuous events in the last weeks and months have showed that the nation is indeed in dire straits.
 So if we were to write on the State of the nation we would say we are in straits, arising from the national pastime of official foolishness.
 The IPOB (now officially a terrorist group) seized control of Anambra and Abia States till the activists were brutally decimated by the anti-people (courtesy retired General Danjuma) Nigerian Army.
+As we write no one knows the whereabouts of Nnamdi Kanu the fire-spitting, hate-infused leader of the now-proscribed IPOB.

+Herdsmen of Fulani stock (the real terrorists in my view) suddenly became mass murderers, decimating whole communities in Enugu and Benue States and collecting tolls from farmers in Ughweru in Delta State.
+Kidnappers, scoundrels otherwise known as ‘miserable worms of humanity’ became lords of the Manor.
+The security situation became frightening; yet Aso Rock looked on in admiration of ‘retaliating vandals’, with the dubious blessing of the Minister of Defence and the Inspector-General.

+If we were asked to comment on the letters from Ex-Presidents Obasanjo and Ibrahim Babangida we would say that a handshake from Minna to Abeokuta shook the entire nation to its political foundations.
+While we were still struggling to get out of the stupor of the Technical Knock Out that the two Generals gave Aso Rock, another General, the taciturn T.Y.
+Danjuma, (a man of many coups and countercoups, a man of two oil rigs and billions of naira), fired a nuclear salvo from the heights of the Mambilla Plateau.
+As if these were not electrocuting enough, Bill Gates, I mean Bill Gates himself joined the fray and directly gave an international slap to the economic policies of the Federal Government.
+The slap hit us too!
+I had thought Gates would weigh in on the anti-corruption agenda of the Government.
+But the great man ignored that and brutally rebuked the Government for failing to invest on the people, health and education!
+Boy o boy!
+What a month it was, what a week it was!

 Do you have something awesome to share with the world?
 Click here to share